Do you know that feeling when you hear what’s meant to be a compliment from someone, but there’s something wrong with it?

 - The perpetrator.

-What to do when you’re the target of microaggressions in the workplace?
+What to do when you’re the target

-Mind you, how and whether you’re going to respond to microaggression is completely up to you.
-Don’t put any more pressure on yourself than you need to.
+Mind you, how and whether you’re going to respond to microaggression is entirely up to you.

 Whatever you decide, we offer you some advice that may help you if you choose to respond.